Alexa Dellanos Bares Cleavage & Tiny Waist In Sexy Sportswear While Showing Off Her Golden Mane

 As expected, the upload stirred quite the reaction among her eager fans, reeling in more than 37,300 likes and 312 messages overnight.
 Fellow models flocked to the comments section, complimenting Alexa for her stunning look.

-“Hair face body everything,” wrote gal pal Durrani Popal, adding two heart-eyes emoji.
-The DASH Dolls starlet left a second message that simply read, “Wow,” followed by another pair of heart-eyes.
+“Hair face body everything,” wrote gal pal Durrani Popal, adding two heart-eyes emoji to her comment.
+The DASH Dolls starlet left a second message as well.

 “Bella,” commented Latina model Yaslen Clemente, ending with a cat heart-eyes emoji.